KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 1/chapitre1/index.md

 To better understand Generative AI, it's useful to contrast it with **Discriminative AI**.

 - **Discriminative AI**  aims to differentiate between different classes in the data.
 It focuses on making classifications or predictions.
-Given input data $X$, it assigns labels $Y$ or estimates probabilities $\mathbb{P}(Y \vert X)$.
+Given input data $X$, it assigns labels $Y$ or estimates probabilities $P(Y \vert X)$.
   - Example: A spam filter classifies emails as **spam** or **not spam**.
   - Common models: Logistic Regression, Decision Trees, Support Vector Machines (SVMs), and traditional Neural Networks.

 - **Generative AI**, on the other hand, creates new data rather than just classifying existing data.
-It aims to understand and capture the underlying distribution of the data $\mathbb{P}(X, Y)$ in order to generate new data points that are similar to the original dataset.
+It aims to understand and capture the underlying distribution of the data $P(X, Y)$ in order to generate new data points that are similar to the original dataset.
   - Example: A generative model can produce entirely new emails that resemble human-written ones.
   - Common models: GANs (Generative Adversarial Networks), VAEs (Variational Autoencoders), and Large Language Models (LLMs) like GPT and BERT.